curedao/docs/README.md

 ![The Platform](assets/diagrams/layered-platform-architecture-diagram.png)

-It overcomes the traditional barriers of collaboration and data sharing by encoding contributions through non-fungible tokens (NFTs).
+It overcomes the traditional collaboration and data sharing barriers by encoding contributions through non-fungible tokens (NFTs).
 Using smart contracts, the platform will compensate all contributors with royalties.

 ![The Value Chain](assets/incentivization/value-flow-chain.png)